bigwiv/Biopython-cn/chr8.rst

 Some of the outputs you may have already guessed.
 We have the query and hit IDs and descriptions and the sequence coordinates.
-Values for evalue and bitscore is ¡®?¡¯ as BLAT HSPs do not have these attributes.
-But The biggest difference here is that you don¡¯t see any sequence alignments displayed.
-If you look closer, PSL formats themselves do not have any hit or query sequences, so ``Bio.SearchIO`` won¡¯t create any sequence or alignment objects.
+Values for evalue and bitscore is â€˜?â€™ as BLAT HSPs do not have these attributes.
+But The biggest difference here is that you donâ€™t see any sequence alignments displayed.
+If you look closer, PSL formats themselves do not have any hit or query sequences, so ``Bio.SearchIO`` wonâ€™t create any sequence or alignment objects.
 What happens if you try to access ``HSP.query``, ``HSP.hit``, or ``HSP.aln``?
-You¡¯ll get the default values for these attributes, which is ``None``:
+Youâ€™ll get the default values for these attributes, which is ``None``:

 .. code:: verbatim